Are care homes the dark side of Sweden’s coronavirus strategy?

 Care homes in Sweden have come under the spotlight for their high number of COVID-19 deaths.

-Figures from the Public Health Agency show almost half of all fatalities linked to coronavirus have happened in residential homes.
+Figures from the Public Health Agency show that almost half of the country's fatalities linked to coronavirus have happened in residential homes.

 Some health care workers say a reluctance to send patients to hospital has cost lives.